sativ01/testTask2/README.md

 ```

 Application should:
-- have a build script (gradle or maven).
+- have a build script (Gradle or Maven)
 - be n-tier application consisting of controller, service and storage layer
 - have unit tests for controller and service classes
 - have integration tests